VictorHachard/VictorHachard.github.io/_notes/windows-create-iso-image.md

  Replace `d:\14986PROx64.iso` (highlighted red) with drive and path where you want to store the ISO image plus your preferred ISO file name.

  Although the command seems a bit complicated, everything in it is needed.
-See more about oscdimg command line options: Oscdimg Command-Line Options
+See more about oscdimg command line options: [Oscdimg Command-Line Options](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749036(v=ws.10)?redirectedfrom=MSDN)